BlocProtocol/BLOC-wiki/docs/wallets/Using-BLOCWallet.md

 When it is completed, it will print out a green message `Full optimization completed!`

-## Payment ID<a name="tx-bloc-p-id"></a>
+## **Payment ID**<a name="tx-bloc-p-id"></a>

+Because transactions on the BLOC blockchain are privatized, in some situations a payment ID is necessary for the recipient to be able to determine where the payment came from, for instance when depositing to an exchange or other service.

+**You need it if you're sending BLOC to an exchange**

 Here's a quick image of BLOCWallet in action after using the payment id option while sending a transaction:

 ![blocwallet](images/BlocWallet/BLOCWallet_v3.0.0_open_wallet_payement-id.png)

-Because transactions on the BLOC blockchain are privatized, in some situations a payment ID is necessary for the recipient to be able to determine where the payment came from, for instance when depositing to an exchange or other service.

-**You need it if you're sending BLOC to an exchange.

 To send a transaction with a payment ID, enter it when prompted to.